-Instant Pot Refried Beans are so much better than the canned variety, and they are easy to make!.
-Cooked from dry pinto beans in just about an hour!
-These pressure cooker refried beans have lots of flavor!
+Instant Pot Refried Beans are so much better than the canned kind, and they are so easy to make!
+Cooked from dry pinto beans in just over an hour, and these pressure cooker refried beans have lots of flavor!

 Instant Pot Refried Beans

 Refried beans have never been my thing.
 I mean, if they had enough cheese on them I would eat them at the Mexican restaurant, but to me they are bland.
 Back in the day we would sometimes buy the canned stuff to put in a recipe, but that can of beans added absolutely NO FLAVOR to my dish!
-I didn’t make my own because I listened to the folks who said how hard they are to make.
+Now I make my own, and LOVE them!

 If you are making refried beans the traditional way they are more involved, but with the Instant Pot it is super easy, AND they come out with so much flavor!
 Dare I say Winning?!
 No?
 Yeah, that’s so five years ago!
 I’m nothing if not slightly behind the times.